 As Apple and many other companies have proven, success starts by mastering the basics, quickly getting the MVP into the hands of your customers, and then iteratively improving your software based on customer interactions and feedback.

-7) Build, Learn and Adapt
+7) Build, Learn and Adapt Your Mobile and Web App

 In this digital era, companies must continue to build, learn and adapt to survive and thrive.
 Companies not using Agile and MVP processes will most likely be swallowed up by competitors in the near future.
 Don’t believe that statement?
 Just take a look at what has already happened to competitors of companies like Amazon, Uber, Netflix, Airbnb and Slack.